Perry, Missouri

-Perry is a city in Ralls County, Missouri, United States.
+Perry is a city in southwest Ralls County, Missouri, United States.
 The population was 665 at the 2020 census.
 It is part of the Hannibal Micropolitan Statistical Area.

 History

 Perry was platted in 1866, and named after William Perry Crostwaite, a first settler.
 A post office called Perry has been in operation since 1866.

 Greenlawn Methodist Church and Cemetery was listed on the National Register of Historic Places in 2007.